 3) Communicate with the staff about your needs - Make sure the Anesthesiologist has the pre-admit nurse and the post-surgical nurse write on all paperwork and charts, the following information; (they need to include the chart for the Operating Room);

 a) Where you cannot be touched, rubbed, etc. due to the allodynia - Often the nurses will pat or rub the patients while they are coming out of anesthesia to comfort them but if it is in an area of CRPS this can be extremely painful.

 b) If you cannot have a blanket/sheet on certain parts of your body, due to allodynia.

-d) That they need to exercise great care in how they position your body there with regard to your CRPS.
+d) That they need to exercise great care in how they position your body with regard to your CRPS.

 4) Let them know if you are experiencing pain or nausea.

 5) When doing the IV prior to going into the OR (or anytime blood work is done actually) they need to;